AliZ786/COMP472-Project/README.md

 ## Running instructions
 - The repository contains a main.py file, which is responsible about displaying the statistics of the dataset, training and evaluating the model.
-- Clone the repository and run main.py
+- Clone the repository
+- Download PyTorch
+- Install the libraries using pip: torchvision, scikit-learn, skorch, matplotlib and numpy
+- run main.py